 If the weather is very warm, the chicken can air dry, otherwise, dry the bird with a hair dryer on low heat.
 Most birds love it!

 This is Freida, my Silkie hen who needed a bath after someone pooped on her back in the dead of winter.
-She was less than a year when I bathed her as shown in the photos below; she is five years old now and this was the only bath she has ever needed.

 Order your copy of my bestselling book,